smittytone/RP2040-FreeRTOS/README.md

 ## Credits

-This work was inspired by work done on [Twilio Microvisor FreeRTOS Demo code](https://github.com/twilio/twilio-microvisor-freertos), but the version of the `FreeRTOSConfig.h` file included here was derived from [work by @yunka2](https://github.com/yunkya2/pico-freertos-sample).
+This work was inspired by work done on [KORE Wireless Microvisor FreeRTOS Demo code](https://github.com/korewireless/Microvisor-Demo-CMSIS-Freertos), but the version of the `FreeRTOSConfig.h` file included here was derived from [work by @yunka2](https://github.com/yunkya2/pico-freertos-sample).

 ## Copyright and Licences

-Application source © 2023, Tony Smith and licensed under the terms of the [MIT Licence](./LICENSE.md).
+Application source © 2024, Tony Smith and licensed under the terms of the [MIT Licence](./LICENSE.md).

 [FreeRTOS](https://freertos.org/) © 2021, Amazon Web Services, Inc. It is also licensed under the terms of the [MIT Licence](./LICENSE.md).